Buffalo City, Arkansas

 Buffalo City is an unincorporated community and census-designated place (CDP) in Baxter County, Arkansas, United States.
 It was first listed as a CDP in the 2020 census with a population of 26.

-The community is located at the end of Arkansas Highway 126.
+The community is located approximately eleven miles south-southwest of Mountain Home on the north bank of the White River at the southern end of Arkansas Highway 126.